 |

-the vital role it played during WWII.
+not least because of the important role it played

-the brand name of a series of cipher machines,
+Enigma is the brand name of a series of cipher machines,

 developed before and during WWII,